Brooklyn Nine-Nine season 8: Production

 The eighth season was confirmed by NBC on November 14, 2019.
 On February 11, 2021, it was announced that the season would be series' last and would comprise ten episodes.
-In June 2020, actor Terry Crews said four planned episodes for Season 8 had been aborted following the George Floyd protests, as Floyd's murder prompted the producers to reassess the direction of the season's storyline.
-On December 31, 2020, it was announced that production had ceased on the series due to a surge in COVID-19 cases in Los Angeles, California, where the series is filmed.
+In June 2020, cast member Terry Crews said four planned episodes for season eight had been aborted in the wake of the George Floyd protests, as Floyd's murder prompted the producers to reassess the direction of the season's storyline.
+On December 31, 2020, it was announced that production had ceased on the series due to a surge in COVID-19 cases in Los Angeles, California, where the series was filmed.
 Production on the season began in April 2021.
-Filming concluded in June 2021.
+Filming wrapped that June.

 Release

 In June 2020, it was announced that the season would premiere in 2020 as a part of NBC's fall schedule.
 However, NBC later delayed the premiere until mid-season 2020–21.
 On February 11, 2021, it was announced that the season had been pushed back until the 2021–22 television season.
 However, on May 14, 2021, it was announced that the season would air during the 2020–21 television season after the 2020 Summer Olympics.
-On May 20, 2021, it was announced that the season would premiere on August 12, 2021 and would consist of back-to-back episodes on Thursdays at 8 p.m.
+On May 20, 2021, it was announced that the season would premiere on August 12, 2021, and would consist of back-to-back episodes on Thursdays at 8 p.m.
 ET.

 Reception

 Critical response

+The last season received acclaim from critics, although a mixed response from audiences, who found it inferior to the first seven seasons and criticized the formulaic nature of some episodes.
+The series finale, however, received critical acclaim.